Catalan Way

 The Catalan Way (Via Catalana), also known as the Catalan Way towards Independence (Via Catalana cap a la Independència), was a 400 km human chain in support of Catalan independence from Spain.
 It was organized by the Assemblea Nacional Catalana (ANC) and supported by 14 nongovernmental groups.
 It took place in Catalonia on 11 September 2013, which is the National Day of Catalonia, known as Diada.
 Catalonia's Department of the Interior estimated the number of participants at about 1.6 million.
-The human chain followed the ancient Via Augusta, from Le Perthus (France, Vallespir) up to Alcanar (Spain, Montsià).
+The human chain followed the ancient Via Augusta, from Le Perthus (France, Vallespir) to Vinaròs (Spain, Baix Maestrat).
 According to Carme Forcadell, president of the ANC at that time, it was "a symbol of the unity of Catalan people to achieve national sovereignty".

 Plans for the Catalan Way were presented for the first time on 19 June 2013, at the Museu d'Història de Catalunya; the inspiration for these was the 1989 Baltic Way.
 The presentation included Henn Karits and Ülo Laanoja, two members of the organization which staged the Baltic Way.
 Three weeks before the event, more than 350,000 people had registered to participate.
 In total, the organizers mobilized about 1,500 buses and 30,000 volunteers to help organize the event.

 Catalan Way 2014 took place the next year.